-If you tender your shares of Preferred Stock in the Exchange Offers, you will receive only the applicable Preferred Stock Consideration, as described herein, or, if you do not tender your shares and the Proposed Amendments become effective, upon the Special Redemption of any shares of Preferred Stock that remain outstanding after completion of the Exchange Offers, you will receive only the applicable Remainder Consideration.
-In either case, you will not be entitled to any other payment with respect to the liquidation preference of, or any accrued and unpaid dividends on, any shares of Preferred Stock (whether or not such dividends have accumulated and whether or not such dividends accrued before or after completion of the Exchange Offers), other than the rights of holders of Series B Preferred Stock, if any, to receive amounts in connection with the matter Curtis J. Timm, et al. v Impac Mortgage Holdings, Inc., et al., from the Series B Common Fund or, as further described in this Prospectus/Consent Solicitation, with respect to an amount equal to three quarters of dividends in the second, third and fourth quarters of 2009, or approximately \$1.76 per share of Series B Preferred Stock ("2009 Dividend Amount"), based upon final determinations as to entitlement to such amounts by the Circuit Court.
+If you tender your shares of Preferred Stock in the Exchange Offers, you will receive only the applicable Preferred Stock Consideration, as described herein (including, in the case of the Series B Consideration, subject to reduction and/or partial escrow in connection with any Plaintiff B Class Motions as described herein), or, if you do not tender your shares and the Proposed Amendments become effective, upon the Special Redemption of any shares of Preferred Stock that remain outstanding after completion of the Exchange Offers, you will receive only the applicable Remainder Consideration (including, in the case of the Series B Remainder Consideration, subject to reduction and/or partial escrow in connection with any Plaintiff B Class Motions).
+In either case, you will not be entitled to any other payment with respect to the liquidation preference of, or any accrued and unpaid dividends on, any shares of Preferred Stock (whether or not such dividends have accumulated and whether or not such dividends accrued before or after completion of the Exchange Offers), other than the rights of holders of shares of Series B Preferred Stock to receive amounts contemplated by Order Number 5 in the Judgment Order by the Circuit Court for

+Baltimore City, dated July 16, 2018, and as amended by Order of July 24, 2018, in the matter Curtis J. Timm, et al. v Impac Mortgage Holdings, Inc., et al, relating to the payment of three quarters of dividends, or approximately \$1.76 per share of Series B Preferred Stock.

-Among other conditions, consummation of the Exchange Offer for any series of Preferred Stock is conditioned on the holders of at least 662/3% of the outstanding shares of each series of Preferred Stock consenting to the Exchange Offer and the Proposed Amendment relating to that series of Preferred Stock (the "Individual Series Minimum Condition").
-As of September 6, 2022, holders of 68.0% of our outstanding Series B Preferred Stock and holders of 64.6% of our outstanding Series C Preferred Stock have entered into voting agreements agreeing to consent to the Proposed Amendments.
+Among other conditions, consummation of the Exchange Offer for any series of Preferred Stock is conditioned on the holders of at least 661⁄23% of the outstanding shares of each series of Preferred Stock consenting to the Exchange Offer and the Proposed Amendment relating to that series of Preferred Stock (the "Individual Series Minimum Condition").
+As of [•], 2022, holders of [•]% of our outstanding Series B Preferred Stock and holders of [•]% of our outstanding Series C Preferred Stock have entered into voting agreements agreeing to consent to the Proposed Amendments.
 The Exchange Offer for each series of Preferred Stock is also conditioned on the approval by holders of Common Stock of the Proposed Amendments and the issuance of shares of Common Stock in the Exchange Offers, which, in the aggregate, will constitute more than 20% of the outstanding shares of the Company's Common Stock, in accordance with Maryland law, our Charter, our bylaws ("Bylaws") and the rules of the NYSE American.
 Approval of the Proposed Amendments by holders of our Common Stock requires the affirmative vote of a majority of the votes entitled to be cast on the matter.
 Approval of the issuance of shares of Common Stock in the Exchange Offer requires a majority of the votes cast on the matter.
-As of September 6, 2022, holders of 47.6% of our outstanding Common Stock have entered into voting agreements agreeing to vote to approve the Proposed Amendments and the issuance of Common Stock in the Exchange Offers.
+As of [•], 2022, holders of [•]% of our outstanding Common Stock have entered into voting agreements agreeing to vote to approve the Proposed Amendments and the issuance of Common Stock in the Exchange Offers.
 The Company may close the Exchange Offer for any series of Preferred Stock only if the Exchange Offer for the other series of Preferred Stock also meets its Individual Series Minimum Condition and the Proposed Amendments become effective.